-- 1. Refine the draft framework and milestones (2020 2021): Dialogue and engagement to review and refine the draft framework and reflect on the proposed management system. - 2.
-Review an early sample plan (2021 2023): Dialogue and engagement to review an early sample transportation plan.
+- Refine the draft framework and milestones (2020-21): Dialogue and engagement to review and refine the draft framework and reflect on the proposed management system. - 2.
+Review an initial conceptual plan (2022-23): Dialogue and engagement to review an early sample transportation plan.
 This plan would be general in nature, as the repository site will not yet have been selected, but could be used to further explore expectations. - 3.
-Review and refine site-specific transportation plan (2023 initiation of transportation): Dialogue and engagement to review an early sample site-specific transportation plan.
+Review and refine site-specific transportation plan (2023 until initiation of transportation): Dialogue and engagement to review an early sample site-specific transportation plan.
 This plan would need to continue to be refined over the years leading up to the initiation of the transportation program, but could be a basis for further exploring expectations.
-This might involve: - The NWMO working with people and organizations in the initial development of the plan, such as transportation specialists (e.g. Canadian and international scientists and engineers), federal and provincial government ministries and agencies (e.g. CNSC, Transport Canada, Public Safety Canada and provincial ministries of transportation) and Canada's nuclear power generators. - Interested communities, individuals and groups will need to have their questions and concerns considered and addressed as part of the transportation planning process, including first responders along potential routes and first responder associations/organizations, municipalities and municipal associations as a group with a shared interest, First Nation and Métis communities along potential routes and Indigenous organizations as a group with a shared interest; other interested individuals and groups.
+This might involve: - The NWMO working with people and organizations in the initial development of the plan, such as transportation specialists (e.g., Canadian and international scientists and engineers), federal and provincial government ministries and agencies (e.g., CNSC, Transport Canada, Public Safety Canada, and provincial ministries of transportation), and Canada's nuclear power generators. - Including First Nation and Métis communities along potential routes, as well as Indigenous organizations, in planning and helping the NWMO understand how to consider traditional knowledge and culture-centred engagement in transportation planning. - Addressing the questions and concerns of interested communities, individuals and groups as part of the transportation planning process, including first responders along potential routes, first responder associations/organizations, municipalities and municipal associations as a group with a shared interest, and other interested individuals and groups.
 Communities that currently host interim storage facilities will also need to be involved in planning how used fuel is moved through their community. - 4.
-Build awareness and communicate on plans as they are refined (2023 initiation of transportation): Dialogue and engagement to build awareness and understanding of the APM project and transportation plan, and confidence in safety.
-We heard this is a critical component of any plan and it will take time and effort to accomplish this.
+Build awareness and communicate about plans as they are refined (2023 until initiation of transportation): Dialogue and engagement to build awareness and understanding of the APM Project and transportation plan, and confidence in safety.
+We heard this is a critical component of any plan, and it will take time and effort to accomplish this.
 This may include activities such as face-to-face discussion and facilitating a dedicated virtual space for learning about the plan, asking questions, hearing from transportation specialists, and addressing frequently asked questions and concerns on an ongoing basis. - 5.
 Monitoring and adapting (2023 onwards): Ongoing review of evolving best practices, new and emerging technologies and standards, and reflection on the need to refine and adapt the program.
-Monitoring to include ongoing review of experience in implementing the transportation program once it begins, including impacts and mitigations, to support reflection and adaption of the program during implementation.
+Monitoring will include ongoing review of experience in implementing the transportation program once it begins, including impacts and mitigations, to support reflection and adaption of the program during implementation.

 We understand from what we heard that evidence-based decision-making is an important part of this process.
-We understand we need to continue to learn, and build on best practices and evolving international and Canadian expertise, science and technical developments as we implement the program.
+We understand we need to continue to learn and build on best practices and evolving international and Canadian expertise, science and technical developments as we implement the program.
 We understand that transparency, auditing and reporting are key.